daryllxd/lifelong-learning/self-improvement/books/todd-henry-die-empty-unleash-your-best-work-every-day.md

 - **Fear.** To fight fear, instill a practice of strategic, intentional, and purpose risk-taking in your life and work.

 - **Guardedness.** Not thinking of the context/community of your work.
 The solution to guardedness is to build a system of checks into your life to help you scan for relational outages.

+## 4: Define Your Battles

+### Principle: To counter aimlessness, you must define your battles wisely, and build your life around them.

+- While big, long drives are impressive, they aren't necessarily going to help me achieve my objective, a better golf score.
+- Progress is often made through one's willingness to persist at the small activities no one else sees, but that truly generates results.
+- ***Through line: the theme of your life and work, the thesis statement.***
+- People sell their souls by running away from the battles they know they should be fighting.
+- Having a lens through which to view your efforts and gauge your progress will increase your likelihood of creating a body of work you will be proud of, even if that lens adapts and changes over time.
+- Passion: root word means "suffering".
+Great work means suffering for something beyond yourself.
+- ***Productive passion: the sort of passion that motivates you and is also beneficial to others.*** Others-focused, not self-focused.
+- Compassionate anger.
+  - What dynamics in the marketplace do you see that cause you to feel a desire to step in on behalf of those who are suffering in order to bear part of their burden or rectify a wrong?
+- Obsession: Passion followed action, not the other way around.

+### Welcome to the Battle

+- Priorities: Some people fall into aimlessness because they don't like the discomfort of having to say not to the very good things that aren't the most important things.
+They'd rather be mediocre at a lot of things than take a real swing at things they care about and risk failure.
+- What will you stand for today?
+  - What will you refuse to compromise on, no matter what?
+  - What will define your terms of engagement?
+  - Boca Restaurant Group: "Blow People Away."
+- What do you know you should be doing, but have been ignoring?
+  - These are forgotten battlefronts.
+They are things that have been weighing on your mind for a while now, and things that you care deeply about, but you've been ignoring.
+  - **Action defines reality, and "potential" is nothing but unproven, hypothetical value.**
+- What are your open loops?
+These are the unfinished projects, the halfhearted efforts, or the unreconciled relationships.
+These are projects you're afraid to say no to, but deep down you know that you can't commit to.
+- ***To avoid aimlessness, you have to stand for something.
+Don't allow aimlessness to rob you of years of your life.
+You will ultimately be remembered for-and your body of work will be built upon-the battles you choose to spend your time fighting.***